myothida/mmdt_statistics/READ_ME.md

 This repository is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Reference
 These tutorials are inspired by and reference Thomas Haslwanter's book An Introduction to Statistics Using Python.
-The book provides a comprehensive guide to statistical analysis with Python and is a highly recommended resource for those looking to deepen their understanding of both statistics and Python programming.
+The book provides a comprehensive guide to the fundamentals of statistics and is a highly recommended resource for those looking to deepen their understanding of both statistics and Python programming.